kparc/kcc/README.md

 ```

 <a name="typ-dictab"></a>
-**Dictionary** is a map of keys to values, another way of saying **associative array**, and they are as useful in k as anywhere.
+**Dictionaries** are maps of keys to values, another way of saying *hashmaps* or *associative arrays*, and they are as useful in k as elsewhere.
 Keys and values can be of any type, both vector and scalar.

-There are two ways to define a dictionary in k:
+Dictionary type name is **\`a**, and there are two different notations for defining them:

 ```q
  d:`a`b!(1 2 3;4 5 6)      /keys!values